-- The ICANN community, particularly the At-Large Advisory Committee (ALAC) and Governmental Advisory Committee (GAC), and ICANN org functions including Communications, Technical Engagement, Global Stakeholder Engagement, and Government and Intergovernmental Organization Engagement, will need to help raise awareness of UA. - Support is also needed for the Universal Acceptance Steering Group and other community-based working groups addressing UA at a global level as well as for local initiatives focusing on specific geographies. - Volunteer Implementation Review Team(s) assist the org in implementing new policy recommendations.
+- The ICANN community, particularly the At-Large Advisory Committee (ALAC) and Governmental Advisory Committee (GAC), and ICANN org functions including Communications, Technical Engagement, Global Stakeholder Engagement, and Government and Intergovernmental Organization Engagement, will need to help raise awareness of UA. - Support is also needed for the Universal Acceptance Steering Group, Universal Acceptance Committee of ccNSO and other community-based working groups addressing UA at a global level as well as for local initiatives focusing on specific geographies. - Volunteer Implementation Review Team(s) assist the org in implementing new policy recommendations.